ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/document-conflicts-in-client-side.markdown

 DocumentConflictException will be thrown for any access of a conflicted document.
 Fetching attachments of a conflicted document will throw `InvalidOperationException` on the server.

-## How can the conflict can be resolved from the client side?
+## How to resolve a conflict from the client side?
  * PUT of a document with ID that belongs to conflicted document will resolve the conflict.

 {CODE PUT_Sample@ClientApi\Cluster\DocumentConflictsInClientSide.cs /}